-Modern Events Calendar (MEC) provides an entire events life-cycle from creating an event to booking and paying for tickets.
-The entire system is online.
+Modern Events Calendar (MEC) manages the entire events life-cycle from creating an event to booking and paying for tickets, online.
 Customers are encouraged to book online by card but postal, phone and face-to-face bookings can be a entered by Research Assistants on the customers’ behalf.
 The result is a single, authoritative events and bookings record system.

 We need to ensure that no matter who creates them, events are consistently entered, to present a uniform, professional appearance to the public.
 No matter whether you are entering details of a branch meeting, or a specialist course in DNA, all events come together on various graphical listing pages.
 While they can and should differ in content, they must follow a consistent style.
-If you follow the steps laid out in this guide, you will achieve that without too much effort.
+If you follow the steps laid out in this guide, you will achieve thatt.

 - Use the Help system